diannevip321/TaskManagementSystem/README.md

 ## Future Improvements

-- **Add a Custom Domain Name**
-  Configure Route 53 + ACM to map a domain such as `tasks.dianne.app` to the CloudFront distribution.

-- **Implement Token Refresh Logic**
-  Support automatic refresh using the Cognito-provided refresh token instead of logging out after token expiration.

 - **Add Pagination & Query Filters**
   For large numbers of tasks, add pagination, status filters, and search.